SKKbySSK/coast_audio/packages/dart_audio_graph_miniaudio/README.md

 Prebuilt binaries are located at [mabridge/prebuilt](https://github.com/SKKbySSK/dart_audio_graph/tree/main/packages/dart_audio_graph_miniaudio/mabridge/prebuilt).

+If you are a Flutter user, use the [flutter_audio_graph_miniaudio](https://github.com/SKKbySSK/dart_audio_graph/tree/main/packages/flutter_audio_graph_miniaudio) package which handles this setup step automatically.

 ## MabDevice

 `MabDevice` is an abstract class for interacting audio devices by using `ma_device` and `ma_context` APIs.\